-In any other year, the principal risk for CYH is that of being a seasonal business heavily dependent upon favourable weather conditions.
+With the effects of COVID-19 now past, the principal risk for CYH is that of being a seasonal business heavily dependent upon favourable weather conditions.
 Prolonged periods of adverse conditions do have a material impact upon income.

 Prevailing economic conditions within the sailing industry, and markets that the Trust used to rely upon for corporate sponsorship of events, have been in decline over several years.
 CYH has benefitted from having a diverse range of services which has allowed it to spread risk and, while demand for certain services has reduced, the Trust has been able to adapt and generate growth in other areas of the business.